What We Do

 Sarah Crean, Managing Editor

 Sarah Crean is a freelance writer and researcher living in New York City.
-She has been covering local environmental and sustainability issues since 2009, and now writes primarily for the Gotham Gazette.
-Crean was one of the first reporters in New York who covered the potential impact of hydraulic fracturing on the city’s upstate water supply.
+She has been covering local environmental and sustainability issues since 2009, and was one of the first reporters in New York who covered the potential impact of hydraulic fracturing on the city’s upstate water supply.
+She has written extensively for the Gotham Gazette, as well as MetroFocus, the New York Times Green Blog, City Limits, AdaptNY and Progressive Planning Magazine.

 Crean previously worked in the industrial development and retention field for 11 years, and served as Executive Director of the Garment Industry Development Corp and Deputy Director of the NY Industrial Retention Network.
-She is trained as an urban planner, and received a MS in urban planning from Columbia University.
+She received a MS in urban planning from Columbia University.

 Emily Manley, Managing Editor

 Emily Manley is a freelance writer and communications specialist living in Brooklyn, NY.
 She has more than eight years experience in the nonprofit, conservation, and local food fields, and a keen understanding of sustainable agriculture, food access, and food system issues.

 Previously, Manley served as the Director of Communications for one of the nation’s leading local food hubs located in Charlottesville, VA.
 While there, she helped grow the organization from its infancy into a model for local food system development that has been cited by the USDA, The Washington Post, and The Wallace Center, among others.
 She has participated in numerous panel discussions and appeared as a featured TED talk lecturer.

 Jeff Tancil / TancilTown Media, Publisher